-I used a very small amount of cilantro.
-I personally prefer a bit more, but my husband isn’t a fan of cilantro, so the amount in this salsa recipe was our middle ground.
-If you are adding more cilantro, I recommend you measure the cilantro after it’s been minced so you have more control over the amount you’re adding to the recipe.
-Cilantro can quickly become overpowering, so work your way up to the desired amount rather than adding it in all at once.
+Cilantro – I used a very small amount of cilantro.
+I personally prefer a bit more, but my husband isn’t a fan, so the amount in this salsa recipe was our middle ground.

-This recipe makes a liquidy, juicy salsa.
-If you prefer less liquid in your salsa, with a more Pico de Gallo consistency, simply drain it before storing.
+This recipe makes a juicy salsa.
+If you prefer less liquid in yours, with a more Pico de Gallo consistency, simply drain it before storing.

-First Step: Chop up tomatoes and onions into medium-sized pieces.
-Toss them into the food processor and sprinkle some fresh minced cilantro on top.
+Step One: Chop the tomatoes and onions into medium-sized pieces.
+Toss them into the food processor and sprinkle some fresh minced cilantro.

-Second Step: Add tomato paste, green chilis, water, salt, pepper, and lime juice into the food processor.
+Step Two: Add tomato paste, green chiles, water, salt, pepper, and lime juice into the food processor.

-Seriously – that is it!
-The entire instructions for this recipe.
+Seriously – that is it for the entire instructions for this recipe!
 Can you get much easier?